Network Valuation in Financial Systems: Main results

 Let us now put these results in the context of the existing literature.
-In order to prove the existence of a solution, \cite{suzuki2002valuing} and \cite{fischer2014no-arbitrage} exploit the Brouwer-Schauder fixed point theorem, which requires payments made by each firm to be a \emph{continuous} function of the payments made by all firms.
+In order to prove the existence of a solution, \cite{suzuki2002valuing} and \cite{fischer2014no-arbitrage} exploit the Brouwer-Schauder fixed-point theorem, which requires payments made by each firm to be a \emph{continuous} function of the payments made by all firms.
 The assumption of continuity does not allow to account for default costs.
-However, in \cite{suzuki2002valuing} and \cite{fischer2014no-arbitrage} the iterative map is not required to be monotonic, allowing to model some derivatives having a specific functional form.
-Since the Brouwer-Schauder fixed point theorem does not give any information about the structure of the solution space (e.g.\ the existence of a greatest and a least solution) it is important to have a unique solution.
-In order to prove uniqueness \cite{suzuki2002valuing} and \cite{fischer2014no-arbitrage} resort to the additional hypothesis that the ownership matrix (the analogous of our matrix $A_{ij}$) is strictly left substochastic, meaning that for \emph{any} given level of seniority of the cross-holdings of debt \emph{each} firm must also hold external liabilities with the same seniority.
-Here we use instead the Knaster-Tarski fixed point theorem, which requires valuation function to be monotonic -- preventing a straightforward modeling of derivatives -- and not necessarily continuous.
-As a consequence, default costs and analogous mechanisms can be easily accommodated in our framework (see Sec.\ \ref{sec:examples}).
-Through the Knaster-Tarski fixed point theorem we prove, not only the existence of a solution, but also the existence of a greatest and a least solution.
-Remarkably, Theorem \ref{th:convergence_greatest} shows that the greatest solution is attained if the starting point of the valuation is the face value of claims, providing a clear prescription to perform the valuation even when multiple solutions exist.
+However, in \cite{suzuki2002valuing} and \cite{fischer2014no-arbitrage}, the iterative map is not required to be monotonic, allowing to model some derivatives having a specific functional form.
+Since the Brouwer-Schauder fixed-point theorem does not give any information about the structure of the solution space (e.g.\ the existence of a greatest and a least solution) it is important to have a unique solution.\footnote{Nevertheless, in \cite{schuldenzucker2019default} it is shown that in the presence of credit-default swaps there can be multiple solutions or no solution at all.} In order to prove uniqueness \cite{suzuki2002valuing} and \cite{fischer2014no-arbitrage} resort to the additional hypothesis that the ownership matrix (the analogous of our matrix of interbank assets) is strictly left substochastic, meaning that for \emph{any} given level of seniority of the cross-holdings of debt \emph{each} firm must also hold external liabilities with the same seniority.
+Following \cite{eisenberg2001systemic} (see also \cite{glasserman2016contagion}), we make use of the Knaster-Tarski fixed-point theorem instead, which requires valuation functions to be monotonic -- preventing a straightforward modeling of derivatives -- and not necessarily continuous.
+As a consequence, default costs and analogous mechanisms can be easily accommodated in our framework (see section \ref{sec:relation}).
+Through the Knaster-Tarski fixed-point theorem we prove, not only the existence of a solution, but also the existence of a greatest and a least solution.
+Remarkably, Theorem \ref{th:convergence_greatest} shows that the greatest solution is attained if the starting point of the valuation is the book value of claims, providing a clear prescription to perform the valuation even when multiple solutions exist.